More than just event-driven serverless compute

 Write only the code that truly matters to your business.
 Save coding time with a programming model based on triggers and bindings that enable your serverless applications to respond to events and connect to other services seamlessly.
 Build more scalable and stable event-driven applications with a microservices-friendly approach using Functions.Learn how to save time with triggers and bindings

-Not all applications are the same, and one hosting plan won’t fit them all.
-Pick the Functions plan that matches your business needs, from pay-per-execution in the cloud to edge computing in your IoT devices.
-Deploy the same code to multiple targets: the cloud service itself, your own infrastructure, Azure Stack, or Azure IoT Edge.Learn about hosting plans Run code anywhere with the Azure Functions Core Tools
+Not all applications are the same, and one hosting plan won't fit them all.
+Pick the Functions plan that matches your business needs, and deploy the same code to multiple targets - from pay-per-execution in the cloud to your Kubernetes cluster or IoT devices for edge computing.Learn about hosting plans Deploying functions to Kubernetes

 Develop your way

-Start coding right away with the technology stack you already know and love—no new languages or frameworks to learn.
-Pick the programming languages you like best for each unique scenario, from web services and APIs to Machine Learning workflows or automation scripts.See supported languages
+Start coding right away with the technology stack you already know and love, no new languages or frameworks to learn.
+Pick the programming languages you like best for each unique scenario—from web apps and APIs with .NET, Node.js or Java, to Machine Learning workflows with Python or cloud automation with PowerShell.See supported languages

 Create reliable serverless applications with built-in security and monitoring